liamwalsh1980/Milestone-Project-1/README.md

 ### Github pages
 The project was deployed to GitHub Pages using the following steps...

-1. Log in to GitHub and locate the GitHub Repository
+1. I logged into GitHub account and located my [MS1 GitHub Repository](https://github.com/liamwalsh1980/Milestone-Project-1).

-1. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+1. At the top of the Repository i clicked the [settings](https://github.com/liamwalsh1980/Milestone-Project-1/settings). option on the menu.

-1. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+1. I scrolled down the settings page to the the GitHub Pages Section.

-1. Under "Source", click the dropdown called "None" and select "Master Branch".
+1. Under Source, i clicked the dropdown option called none and selected Master Branch.

 1. The page will automatically refresh.

 1. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### Forking the GitHub Repository